ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-block-storage-23}

-Each volume is assigned a unique master encryption key, called a data encryption key or DEK, which is generated by the instance's host hypervisor.
+A unique master encryption key is assigned to each volume, called a data encryption key or DEK, which is generated by the instance's host hypervisor.
 The master key for each {{site.data.keyword.block_storage_is_short}} volume is encrypted with a unique KMS-generated LUKS passphrase, which is then encrypted by your customer root key (CRK) and stored in the KMS.
 Passphrases are AES-256 cipher keys, which means that they are 32 bytes long and not limited to printable characters.
 You can view the cloud resource name (CRN) for the CRK that is used to encrypt a volume.
 However, the CRK, LUKS passphrase, and the volume's master encryption key are never exposed.
 For more information about all the keys IBM VPC uses to secure your data, see [IBM's encryption technology - How your data is secured](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).

 ### I use customer-managed encryption for my volumes.
 What happens when I disable or delete my root key?
 {: faq}